federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 ### Question 1

-_What are some of the advantages & disadvantages of cameras, lidar and radar?
-What combination of these (and other sensors) would you use to ensure appropriate and accurate perception of the environment?_

-### Question 2

 _How do features from algorithms like SIFT, SURF and HOG differ?
 Explain how these algorithms work, and how you would use them within a perception pipeline._

-SIFT, SURF, and HOG are computer vision algorithms for image feature extractions.
+SIFT, SURF, and HOG are feature extraction and object detection algorithms widely used in image processing and computer vision, which play a key role in robotics.

 SIFT (Scale-Invariant Feature Transform)

-### Question 3

-__[Code]__ _Describe how a particle filter works, where it is useful, and how it performs against similar algorithms.
-Code an example of how you update the weights of the particles between steps._

 ## Resources